Keke921/IP_CFR-realease/README.md

 ```

+### Evaluation
+If the input is a single partial image, use FAN (the face_alignment function) to find the position of the existing face informace.
+Then align it to the corresponding position of the training images.

 ## References
 - [1] Bulat, Adrian, and Georgios Tzimiropoulos.
 "How far are we from solving the 2d & 3d face alignment problem?(and a dataset of 230,000 3d facial landmarks)."
 Proceedings of the IEEE International Conference on Computer Vision.
 2017.